vsergeev/luaradio/new-to-sdr.md

 For getting started with SDR, without initially investing too much time, money, or real estate for an antenna, the RTL-SDR Blog's [RTL-SDR dongle and antenna package](http://amzn.to/1SLPS6F) is probably the all-around best entry level kit.
-The included tall 1.5m telescopic antenna performs very decently for VHF signals, even when used indoors, and the shorter 20cm telescopic antenna covers much of the UHF band, so these two antennas can adjusted to most of the operating range of the RTL-SDR.
+The included tall 1.5m telescopic antenna performs decently for VHF signals, even when used indoors, and the shorter 20cm telescopic antenna covers much of the UHF band, so these two antennas can adjusted to most of the operating range of the RTL-SDR.
 All of the VHF LuaRadio examples (WBFM, NBFM,